My name is Jim… thanks so much for stopping by. It’s great to meet you.

 - And your boss?
 They’re certainly not going to show you the way.

 If you don’t negotiate your salary, you could be losing more than $1,000,000 in earnings over the course of your career.
 The person sitting right next to you could be making 20% more for the same job.
 Bitter?
 Unfulfilled?

 Let’s not have that happen, shall we?

 Salary Tutor: Learn the Salary Negotiation Secrets No One Ever Taught You

 Jim has worked with a huge variety of clients, including software engineers, product managers, trauma nurses, influencer talent agents, executive directors at non-profits, and blueberry farming experts.

 About Jim Hopkinson

-Jim Hopkinson is a writer, teacher, speaker, and digital media professional based in Seattle.
+Jim Hopkinson is a salary negotiation coach, content designer, and author based in Seattle.
 He helps ambitious professionals overcome their fear of negotiating salary by giving them confidence and teaching them the skills they need to get paid what they’re worth.